Contractbook/qap2/readme.md

 You have been invited to a slack channel dedicated to the recruitment.

 Feel free to ask questions regarding this or any task on slack.

+`Please do not fork this repository!
+It is archived to prevent opening pull requests.`